MAIF/otoroshi/manual/src/main/paradox/index.md

 java -jar otoroshi.jar
 ```

-now open your browser to http://otoroshi.foo.bar:8080/ and explore by yourself, if you want better instructions, just go to the @ref:[Quick Start](./quickstart.md)
+now open your browser to <a href="http://otoroshi.foo.bar:8080/" target="_blank">http://otoroshi.foo.bar:8080/</a> and explore by yourself, if you want better instructions, just go to the @ref:[Quick Start](./quickstart.md)

 ## Documentation